Cantera/dev-tips/README.md

   * _Tip:_ You can determine whether you have a C++ compiler set up on your computer by typing `g++ --version` in the terminal.

 * You'll also need a virtual environment manager to host your Cantera build environment and its required packages.
-This guide uses the conda package management system, which you should install using the [official Miniconda installer](https://docs.conda.io/en/latest/miniconda.html#miniconda) if you don't already have it.
+This guide uses the conda package management system, which you should install using the [official Miniconda installer](https://docs.conda.io/en/latest/miniconda.html#miniconda) if you don't already have Miniconda, Anaconda, or Python installed in another way.

   * _Tip:_ You can determine whether you have conda installed on your computer by typing `conda --version` in the terminal.